a4s-ufpb/EducAPI/README.md

 * [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
 * Java 11 or OpenJDK 11
 * PostgreSQL 12.3 (it is recommended to use a Docker container)
-* Intelij or other IDE of your choice
+* Intellij or other IDE of your choice

 This project also uses the following technologies:

 * Spring Boot - 2.2.7.RELEASE
 * JPA
 * Hibernate